 It is estimated that 85 percent of Texas power customers (those served by a company not owned by a municipality or a utility cooperative) coan choose from a number of retail electric providers (REPs).
 The utility in the area continues to own and maintain the local power lines (and is the company to call in the event of a power outage).
 Customers served by cooperatives or municipal utilities can choose an alternate REP only if the utility has opted in to deregulation; to date, only the Nueces Electric Cooperative’s service region has opted in.

 How many businesses have switched energy providers?

-Approximately 90 percent of business and industrial consumers located in deregulated areas of Texas have switched power providers at least once since 2002.
-In deregulated areas, over 50% of residential customers have migrated from the former incumbent provider to a competing Texas retail energy provider.
+Approximately 90 percent of business and industrial consumers located in deregulated areas of Texas have switched power providers.
+In deregulated areas, over 50% of residential customers have migrated from the incumbent provider to a competing Texas retail energy provider.